-An inet control channel is a TCP socket listening at the specified ip\port on the specified ip\addr, which can be an IPv4 or IPv6 address.
-An ip\addr of \ (asterisk) is interpreted as the IPv4 wildcard address; connections will be accepted on any of the system's IPv4 addresses.
-To listen on the IPv6 wildcard address, use an ip\addr of ::.
-If you will only use rndc on the local host, using the loopback address (127.0.0.1 or ::1) is recommended for maximum security.
+An inet control channel is a TCP socket listening at the specified ip_port on the specified ip_addr, which can be an IPv4 or IPv6 address.
+An ip_addr of (asterisk) is interpreted as the IPv4 wildcard address; connections are accepted on any of the system's IPv4 addresses.
+To listen on the IPv6 wildcard address, use an ip_addr of ::.
+If rndc is only used on the local host, using the loopback address (127.0.0.1 or ::1) is recommended for maximum security.

 If no port is specified, port 953 is used.
-The asterisk "\" cannot be used for ip\port.
+The asterisk "" cannot be used for ip_port.

 The ability to issue commands over the control channel is restricted by the allow and keys clauses.
-Connections to the control channel are permitted based on the address\match\list.
-This is for simple IP address based filtering only; any key\id elements of the address\match\list are ignored.
+Connections to the control channel are permitted based on the address_match_list.
+This is for simple IP address-based filtering only; any key_id elements of the address_match_list are ignored.

-A unix control channel is a UNIX domain socket listening at the specified path in the file system.
-Access to the socket is specified by the perm, owner and group clauses.
-Note on some platforms (SunOS and Solaris) the permissions (perm) are applied to the parent directory as the permissions on the socket itself are ignored.
+A unix control channel is a Unix domain socket listening at the specified path in the file system.
+Access to the socket is specified by the perm, owner, and group clauses.
+Note that on some platforms (SunOS and Solaris), the permissions (perm) are applied to the parent directory as the permissions on the socket itself are ignored.

-The primary authorization mechanism of the command channel is the key\list, which contains a list of key\ids.
-Each key\id in the key\list is authorized to execute commands over the control channel.
-See Remote Name Daemon Control application in Section 3.3) for information about configuring keys in rndc.
+The primary authorization mechanism of the command channel is the key_list, which contains a list of key_ids.
+Each key_id in the key_list is authorized to execute commands over the control channel.
+See Administrative Tools for information about configuring keys in rndc.